shogun-toolbox/shogun/doc/cookbook/source/examples/statistical_testing/quadratic_time_mmd.rst

 Example
 -------

-Imagine we have samples from :math:`p` and :math:`q`, here in the form of :sgclass:`CStreamingFeatures`
+Imagine we have samples from :math:`p` and :math:`q`, here in the form of CDenseFeatures (here 64 bit floats aka RealFeatures).

 .. sgexample:: quadratic_time_mmd.sg:create_features